vsoch/usrse.github.io/pages/engage/community-documents.md

 A community whitepaper is a living document that represents a community effort to discuss a question or idea.
-We call it "living" because we encourage community members to edit and contribute to the documents over time, and so there isn't a "publish" date associated with it.
+We call it "living" because we encourage community members to edit and contribute to the documents over time, so there isn't a "publish" date associated with it.
 For this reason, we use [the wiki](https://github.com/USRSE/usrse.github.io/wiki) associated with the repository here.